 The term 'safeguarding children' covers a range of measures including child protection procedures.
 It encompasses a preventative approach to keeping children safe that incorporates pupil health and safety; school behaviour and preventing bullying; supporting pupils with medical conditions; personal, health, social economic education; providing first aid and site security.
 Consequently, this policy is consistent with all other policies adopted by The Governing Body and should be read alongside the following policies relevant to the safety and welfare of our pupils:

-- Behaviour policy
+- Promoting positive behaviour policy

-Employee Code of conduct
+- Employee Code of conduct

-Anti-Bullying policy (for safer working practice)
+(for safer working practice)

+- Anti-Bullying policy

 - Equality policy

-Whistleblowing policy
+- Whistleblowing policy

-SEND policy
+- SEN policy

 Thresholds of Need (wiganlscb.com)

 2 Escalation policy recently update to Resolution Protocol Resolution Protocol (wiganlscb.com)